jmthompson-dev/arithmetic-operations/README.md

 ## Project Structure

-- `python add_subtract.py` or `python mult_divide.py`: Contains the source code for the arithmetic operations and the ASCII art banner.
+- `add_subtract.py` and `multi_divide.py`: Contains the source code for the arithmetic operations and the ASCII art banner.

 ## Features